 Congrats, you got the job!
 Once you’ve celebrated this pinnacle moment in your life, you might start to feel a mix of emotions such as excitement, anxiety, or even fear of the unknown void that is true adulthood.
-However, the good news is that it’s completely normal to feel this way, especially with your first official job out of college.
+However, the good news is that it’s completely normal to feel this way, especially when it may be your first official job out of college.
 But don’t internally panic just yet.
 Here’s how to not only survive but thrive during your first week.

 Get Ready to Meet People